GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 ----
 ##  Analysis tools

-Plug and play tools are interfaces where you can easily add data and analysis is done for you.
-The tools run on your web browser and are also known as Graphic user interface or GUI tools.
+Plug and play tools are interfaces where you can add data let the software perform the computational analysis.
+You still need to make meaning of and from the results.
+Some tools run on a web browser, and are also known as Graphic user interface or GUI tools.
 The majority of the tools are based on Python or R analysis codes.
 We can use these tools for simple data analysis and visulations, and they are really useful for exploratory analysis and getting an idea of what your data holds.

-- Pro's - easy to use, high level analysis
+- Pro's - easier to use, high level analysis
-- Cons - often inflexible, not good for deeper analysis, may not be able to use with identifiable data.
+- Cons - often inflexible, may not be good for deeper analysis, may not be able to use with identifiable data.

 ### Griffith University subscription tools

-- [Gale Digital Scholar Lab](http://libraryproxy.griffith.edu.au/login?url=https://infotrac.gale.com/itweb/griffith?db=DSLAB)provides tools that can build, clean and analyse text based data.
+Logins and some installation required.

+- [Gale Digital Scholar Lab](http://libraryproxy.griffith.edu.au/login?url=https://infotrac.gale.com/itweb/griffith?db=DSLAB) - document clustering, named entity recognition, Ngrams, Parts of Speech, Sentiment Analysis, Topic Modelling all available.
 The lab is designed to use the Gale Primary Source archives, but you can use the analysis tools with your own data.
+Learn about it and Gale Primary Sources [here](https://sway.office.com/v4sYacFkErbH9HNo).
-- [NVivo](https://www.griffith.edu.au/student-computing/available-software) - cluster analysis, phrase nets, tag clouds, sentiment analysis
+- [NVivo](https://www.griffith.edu.au/student-computing/available-software) - cluster analysis, phrase nets, tag clouds, and sentiment analysis available.
-- [Leximancer](https://www.griffith.edu.au/student-computing/available-software) – network analysis, topic modeling, sentiment analysis, named entity recognition
+- [Leximancer](https://www.griffith.edu.au/student-computing/available-software) – network analysis, topic modeling, sentiment analysis, named entity recognition available.

-Find out more about Gale Digital Scholar Lab <a href ='https://go-gale-com.libraryproxy.griffith.edu.au/ps/start.do?p=DSLAB&u=griffith' target="_blank"> here </a> (login required)  and <a href ='https://sway.office.com/v4sYacFkErbH9HNo' target="_blank"> here. </a>

 ### Plug & Play open source (free) tools